Is Prague a great place to live as an expat?

 I remember walking into a little tabac with my boyfriend, looking to buy a bus ticket, and before we’d opened our mouths, the woman behind the counter just looked at us and shouted ‘no.’

-It was hard to have this happen in our first days, especially when we were trying to fall in love with our new home.
+It was hard to have this happen in our first days, especially when we fell in love with our new home.

 How to overcome difficulties when living in Prague?

 Yes.
-I learned quickly that the English teaching world in Prague was very different than what I’d previously been exposed to in Sydney and Vietnam.
+I quickly learned that Prague’s English teaching world was very different from what I’d previously been exposed to in Sydney and Vietnam.

-It was oversaturated, and most of the teachers were under-qualified with only online TEFL and no teaching experience to speak
+It was oversaturated, and most teachers were under-qualified with only online TEFL and no teaching experience.

-So, I realized that I was going to end up being overworked and underpaid.
-In the first few weeks, I was there, and I quickly started applying for more interviews.
+So, I realized that I would end up being overworked and underpaid.
+I was there in the first few weeks and quickly started applying for more interviews.

-I cut down on the hours I was working for James Cook, the company I’d initially been interviewed with, and started advertising for private students through a few online sites.
+I cut down on the hours I worked for James Cook, the company I’d initially been interviewed with, and started advertising for private students through a few online sites.

 What do you like about Prague?

-It did a fantastic job of staying intact throughout Europe’s dreadful history, and all these amazing structures are still here for us to see today.
+It did a fantastic job of staying intact throughout Europe’s horrible history, and all these impressive structures are still here for us to see today.

 What are the bad things about Prague?